Gardens to visit in early springacross the UK, without a car

 1. Audley End, Essex

-This English Heritage flagship stately in rural North Essex is a grand Jacobean house.
+This English Heritage flagship stately home in rural North Essex is a grand Jacobean house.
 It has interiors by neoclassical architect Robert Adam (several of which feature as locations in The Crown) and big, picnic-ready grounds by Capability Brown.
 In the lovely gardens at Audley End, water birds come wandering up from the widened River Cam and duck food is for sale in the shop.
 There’s an organic walled garden with a vine house and a little ferny, waterlily-floating Pond Garden.
 Evergreen shrubberies, cloud-form topiary and snowdrops under the linden walk add to the winter interest.

 • Getting there: Follow Good Journey’s directions.
 It’s also a pleasant walk from Saffron Walden, which is on bus routes from Cambridge and Bishop’s Stortford.